From Garden Experiment to Daily Peach Persimmon Smoothie Ritual

 My Proven Blending Method for Perfect Peach Persimmon Smoothie Texture

 I keep the persimmon fresh rather than frozen.
 Freezing changes its texture and makes it grainy.
-The persimmon should be ripe which gives slightly when you press it for the best sweetness and creaminess.
+The persimmon should be ripe and give slightly when you press it for the best sweetness and creaminess.

 The order I add ingredients matters when making a peach persimmon smoothie.
 Liquid goes in first.
 I switch between almond milk, coconut milk, or fresh orange juice depending on what I have.
 Then frozen peach chunks.
 Next, fresh persimmon pieces.
 Last, any extras like Greek yogurt, honey, or vanilla extract.